ghodulik95/chromebook-nautilus-desktop/README.md

 - **Check Sudoers**
   If the script runs commands needing sudo (like `libinput debug-events`), confirm you’ve set `NOPASSWD:` for your username.

-### 8.3 No Speaker or AUX Audio
+### 8.3 No Speaker or AUX Audio (headphone jack)

 - **Known Device Limitation**
-  The internal speakers, microphone, and AUX input don’t work out-of-the-box on the Samsung Chromebook Plus v2.
+  The internal speakers, microphone, and headphone jack don’t work out-of-the-box on the Samsung Chromebook Plus v2.
 Use Bluetooth or attempt advanced fixes at your own risk.

 ### 8.4 Multi-Finger Gestures Not Working